vincent212/CME-Market-Data-Handler/README.md

 needed to certify on CME AutoCert.
 It is tested/certified on futures but with minor modifications will work for spreads, options, BTEC, and EBS.

+For the full project documentation and blog post, see: https://m2te.ch/blog/opensource/cme-mdp3

 The code read MDP3 data from pcap files as well when compiled with USE_PCAP flag.

 Copyright 2022 Vincent Maciejewski, Quant Enterprises & M2 Tech